ApexChicken/PrintCC/README.md

 If you intend to copy the code or remix it in some way, that you provide credit to me.
 Thanks!

-*BTW I do not claim to be an expert programmer
+*BTW I do not claim to be an expert programmer.